Minivera/go-lander/README.md

 ```

 All tags will be rendered and updated when the tree updates like you would expect with a reactive library like
-GO-lander.
+Lander.
 The `title` tag is unique however as only one tag can exist in a page. `Helmet` prioritizes the last tag
 seen in the tree, given a walk from the "top" of your app's tree to the "bottom".
 For example:

 ```